KieranLafferty/KLCircleViewController/README.md

 	[self.circleViewController setLeftViewController: nil];

 Note: As mentioned above, this can not be done for the center view controller as it is required.

+## Reference to KLCircleViewController from child View Controllers ##
+A category has been added to UIViewController that allows any UIViewController to access the KLCircleViewController from within the child.
+This reference will only exist for the span of time that the child is truly contained within the KLCircleViewController instance.
+If the KLCircleViewController removes the UIViewController then it can no longer be referenced and will return nil.

+	#import "KLCircleViewController.h"
+	...
+	KLCircleViewController circleController = self.circleController;
+	//Do whatever useful things you may need to do with this reference here

 ## Registering for callbacks ##